kudobuilder/kudo/keps/0017-pipe-tasks.md

 There are several ways to implement pipe tasks, each one having its challenges and complexities.
 The approach below allows us not to worry about Pod container life-cycle as well as keep the storing logic in the KUDO controller:
 - Provided ContainerSpec is injected into a Pod as an [InitContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 This is the simplest way to wait for container completion.
 This is also the reason why pipe task resource definition is a ContainerSpec and not a complete Pod specification.
 - The main container is a `busybox` image, running the `sleep infinity` command, which purpose is to wait for KUDO to extract and store the files.
-- KUDO controller would copy out referenced files from the Pod using `kubectl cp` and store them as specified.
+- Pod status `READY: 1/1, STATUS: Running` means that the init container has run successfully.
+As this point KUDO can copy out referenced files using `kubectl cp` and store them as specified.
 - Once files are stored, KUDO can delete the Pod and proceed to the next task.

 Here is a minimal example demonstrating the proposed implementation: